N1nsQ/Django_Image_Gallery/README.md

 ﻿# Django Image Gallery

 This project was my fist full stack application and it is developed in collaboration with two other students.
 (See credits below.)
 Image gallery uses [SQLite](https://www.sqlite.org/index.html) as a database and it is created with [Django ORM](https://opensource.com/article/17/11/django-orm).
 Web site is styled using [Bootstrap](https://getbootstrap.com/).

+See the file [tietokannat_kuva-albumisovelluksessa.pdf](https://github.com/nina20126/Django_Image_Gallery/blob/main/tietokannat_kuva-albumisovelluksessa.pdf) for detailed documentation (in Finnish language only.)

 ### Features